mandellbutler/E-Commerce_Back_End/README.md

 # Description
 As E-commerce sales continue to sky rocket, experiencing a 40% growth in 2020, many companies are transitioning from the traditional brick and mortar stores to establish a foothold in Internet retail.
 This E-commerce Backend System allows business owners and managers to seamlessly grow their online business.
-With the help of the latest and greatest API and Database technologies, this backend web application gives businesses the competive edge in the quickly expanding online arena.
+With the help of the latest and greatest API and Database technologies, this backend web application gives businesses the competitive edge in the quickly expanding online arena.